"Influencers have always been a factor. Not a new invention."

 Kim Jong-un, Donald Trump, Vladimir Putin.

-10. which advertising medium do you find abhorrent?
+10. which advertising medium do you find abominable?

-The illuminated panels on foul-smelling urinals, usually covered with prostate tablet advertisements.
+The illuminated panels on foul-smelling urinals, most of which feature prostate tablet advertisements.

 11. name a campaign that has recently caught your eye in a positive way - but did not originate with you.